F5Networks/f5-ci-docs/docs/openshift/index.rst

 The prerequisites below are in addition to the F5 Integration for Kubernetes' :ref:`general prerequisites <k8s-prereqs>`.

-- Integration with `OpenShift SDN`_ requires a BIG-IP `Better or Best license`_ with SDN services.
+- Integration with `OpenShift SDN`_ requires a BIG-IP `Better or Best license`_, or a Good license with the optional SDN services added.
--

 Initial Setup
 `````````````